PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 .. todo::
-    sign example pair for (dynamic) direction and (static) location replace the placeholder image currently in the 'axes' and 'planes' sections diagrams
+    sign example pair for (dynamic) direction and (static) location sign examples for each axis direction, plane, and circular directionality
+        - should be doubled from the movement docs, not a new set of examples replace the placeholder image currently in the 'summary' section amend the angled circular directions image to include the top of the circle for each plane diagrams
         - full, detailed overview of axes and planes
         - simple axes
         - combination of axes
         - angled planes (no circular direction)
-        - top of a circle and circular directions, likely in one image fill in missing descriptions references?
+        - top of a circle
+        - circular directions (including top of the circle) fill in missing descriptions references?